musa-509-fall-2021/lab-06-airflow-pipeline/README.md

 ## Creating your DAG

 To run the steps of our pipeline, we're going to create a new DAG.
 All DAGs live in the _dags/_ folder that you created in a previous step.
 I recommend creating a _**package**_ for each of your DAGs.
-Remember that a pacakge is just a folder with a file called `__init.py__`.
+Remember that a pacakge is just a folder with a file called `__init__.py`.

 1. Create a folder under _dags/_ named _addresses_pipeline/_.
 Within that folder, create a file named `__init__.py`.